 When Marilyn Monroe sang about diamonds in the 1953 film, “Gentlemen Prefer Blondes,” the platinum-haired bombshell name-checked the likes of Tiffany, Cartier, and Harry Winston.
 Today, one would add the Beyoncé-approved jewelry designers Lorraine Schwartz and Jacob the Jeweler to that legendary lineup.
-For those unfamiliar with these contemporary purveyors, their context in the lyrics of Bey’s “Upgrade U” should make their trades resoundingly clear: two status-defining jewelers whose glamorous wares are anything—and everything—but modest.
-Both, along with Ben Baller (and yes, still-classic institutions like Harry Winston and Cartier), have become the go-to outfitters for today’s hip hop celebrities.
+For those unfamiliar with these contemporary purveyors, their context in the lyrics of Bey’s “Upgrade U” should make their trades resoundingly clear: two status-defining celebrity jeweler whose glamorous natural diamonds are anything—and everything—but modest.
+Both, along with Ben Baller (and yes, still-classic diamond companies like Harry Winston and Cartier), have become the go-to diamond jewelers for today’s hip hop celebrities.

-From the lyrics to the fashion (from bling pendants to diamond-crusted grills for teeth, and everything in between), the past several decades have seen diamonds emerge as an integral aspect of music and hip hop culture.
+From the lyrics to the fashion (from diamond pendants to diamond-crusted grills for teeth, and everything in between), the past several decades have seen diamond jewelry emerge as an integral aspect of music and hip hop culture.
 And these days, the more expressive the baubles, the better.
 It’s not just the Rihannas and Beyoncés of the world, either.
-Of course, as hip hop’s once male-dominated landscape broadened, more female rappers and singers arrived on the scene displaying more feminine, blinged-out looks, however the history and prevalence of diamonds in the hip hop community extends well beyond gender lines.
+Of course, as hip hop’s once male-dominated landscape broadened, more female rappers and singers arrived on the scene displaying more feminine, blinged-out looks, however the history and prevalence of natural diamonds in the hip hop community extends well beyond gender lines.

 Alas, as goofily-outlandish as some become in their exaggerated sizes, gold chains could only get so enormous before their weight posed a hindrance to its wearer.
-Pendants in the shape of big-money icons like dollar signs and Mercedes hood ornaments became a popular form of adornment instead.
+Gold and diamond pendants in the shape of big-money icons like dollar signs and Mercedes hood ornaments became a popular form of adornment instead.
 As those pieces became more ornate in size and detail, diamonds emerged as the obvious choice of embellishment.
 Why have anything less than the best, especially across a musical and cultural landscape that very much delivers on one-upmanship?
-Throughout the 90s, more female artists such as Lil’ Kim, Mary J. Blige, and Eve came out blazing their ice, too.
-More visible, wearable, and very often valuable than cars, mansions, and other signifiers of one’s rich lifestyle, diamonds became the ultimate sign of celebrity and stature.
+Throughout the 90s, more female artists such as Lil’ Kim, Mary J. Blige, and Eve came out blazing their iced out chains, too.
+More visible, wearable, and very often valuable than cars, mansions, and other signifiers of one’s rich lifestyle, diamond bling became the ultimate sign of celebrity and stature.
 Sports car models and fashion trends may become outdated and fade, but as the famous slogan goes: diamonds are forever.

-As the desire for more bespoke, one-of-a-kind pieces grew, jewelers such as Ben Baller (and his company IF & CO.), and Jacob Arabo, more popularly known as “Jacob the Jeweler,” became minor celebrities in their own right for their ‘hip haute couture,’ baubles.
-Colorful, gemstone-encrusted grills, personalized diamond-covered slogans and logo images, for example, are continual images on IF & Co.’s Instagram feed, while Arabo’s flashy, five-time-zone watches, some selling for upwards of $1 million dollars, bear an instant recognizability.
+As the desire for more bespoke, one-of-a-kind diamond jewelry pieces grew, celebrity jewelers such as Ben Baller (and his diamond company IF & CO.), and Jacob Arabo, more popularly known as “Jacob the Jeweler,” became minor celebrities in their own right for their ‘hip haute couture,’ baubles.
+Colorful, gemstone-encrusted grills, personalized diamond letters and logo images, for example, are continual images on IF & Co.’s Instagram feed, while Arabo’s flashy, five-time-zone diamond bezel watches, some selling for upwards of $1 million dollars, bear an instant recognizability.
 And with over 200 references in various artists’ tracks throughout the years, Jacob the Jeweler has become an especially rarefied figure in the hip hop universe.

 Megan Thee Stallion & Normani – “Diamonds”